Road traffic accidents in Ethiopia: Causes

-A lack of education is also rarely underreported.
-In January 2018, retrospective research was conducted in Finote Selam traffic police office, and 255 records were taken from September 2009 to the date.
-The result showed that drivers' educational level played a crucial role in road traffic accidents such as people below 12th grade were the most contributor of fatal car accidents.
 Poor infrastructure and low traffic enforcement along with other factors enlisted as the major problem in Ethiopia.
-In Oromia Region, 14.5% of all accidents and 24% of fatalities, has high traffic movement next to Addis Ababa.
+In the Oromia region, 14.5% of all accidents and 24% of fatalities, has high traffic movement next to Addis Ababa.
 Poor insurance law, emergency services, lack of safety knowledge in mixed traffic flow system and poor road network is other factors affecting the traffic.
 Although the country regulated road safety draft strategies, there is no national government policy in Ethiopia.